SaraPerezSoler/SOCIO/index.md

 In [Telegram](https://t.me/ModellingBot) you can add the bot in a group or talk with it in a single chat.
 Now let's see how you must work with Socio.
 Telegram's bots work with commands.
 A command starts with /.
 You can send only the command and the bot will ask you for the arguments if it is necesary, or you can send the command and arguments together.

-First you must select a Project (_/setproject_) to a chat or make a new project (_/newproject_).
+First you must select a Project (_/setproject_) for a chat or make a new project (_/newproject_).
 Then you can write your sentences to create the model.
 In case you are in a group, the bot only can read mesages with a command, so you have the talk command (_/talk_) to talk with Socio.

 You also have: